LLVM: Linker

 The lld subproject is an attempt to develop a built-in, platform-independent linker for LLVM. lld aims to remove dependence on a third-party linker.
 As of May 2017, lld supports ELF, PE/COFF, Mach-O, and WebAssembly in descending order of completeness. lld is faster than both flavors of GNU ld.

 Unlike the GNU linkers, lld has built-in support for link-time optimization (LTO).
 This allows for faster code generation as it bypasses the use of a linker plugin, but on the other hand prohibits interoperability with other flavors of LTO.

 C++ Standard Library

-The LLVM project includes an implementation of the C++ Standard Library called libc++, dual-licensed under the MIT License and the UIUC license.
+The LLVM project includes an implementation of the C++ Standard Library named libc++, dual-licensed under the MIT License and the UIUC license.

 Since v9.0.0, it was relicensed to the Apache License 2.0 with LLVM Exceptions.

 Polly

 This implements a suite of cache-locality optimizations as well as auto-parallelism and vectorization using a polyhedral model.